asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/index.md

 All three pieces work together, allowing a developer to manipulate and control the fundamental resources in Asterisk and build their own communications application.

-!!! tip Developer Documentation
-    You can find some historical documents [on the wiki](/Asterisk-12-API-Improvements) about the development and architecture of ARI.

-[//]: # (end-tip)

 What is REST?
 -------------